0x4447/0x4447-product-vpn-contained/README.md

 # 0x4447 Contained VPN

-This folder contains a CloudFormation file that when deployed, will create a L2TP IPSec and a CISCO IPSec VPN server in your selected AWS account.
+This folder contains a CloudFormation file that, when deployed, will create L2TP, IPSec, and CISCO IPSec VPN servers in your selected AWS account.

-# DISCLAMER!
+# DISCLAIMER!

-This stack is avaiable for free to anyone as is, and we are not responsabile for any damage of any kind that my happen by using this stack.
-You take full responsability when using it.
+This stack is available to anyone at no cost, but on an as-is basis.
+0x4447 is not responsible for damage of any kind that occurs when this stack is used.
+You take full responsibility when you use it.

 # Use cases

-This stack is ideal when you want to connect your office to AWS resources and have them avaiable in your local office nettwork, or to secure your internet connection.
+This stack is ideal for connecting your office to AWS resources and making those resources available to your local office network, as well as securing your internet connection.

 # Before you deploy

-When you deploy this stack not everything is going be done for you.
-One missing aspect is the Elastic IP part, it can't be create by the CF file itself.
-You'll have to request a fixed IP and take note of the ID, which you'll use while deploying the CloudFormation file.
-In the following section there is a more details explanation why an Elastic IP is important and how it is used.
+Don't expect this stack to do everything for you.
+For example, the CF file itself can't create the Elastic IP part, you'll need to request a fixed IP and take note of the ID, which is used when deploying the CloudFormation file.
+The next section contains details on why an Elastic IP is important and how it's used.

 # How to deploy

 WORK IN PROGRESS.

-# What will be deployed
+# What deploys

 ![0x4447 VPN Stack](https://raw.githubusercontent.com/0x4447/0x4447-products-vpn-contained/assets/stack.png)

-The picture above shows the Stack that will be deployed and bellow you can see a detailed list of all the resources that will be created for you.
+The image above shows the stack that deploys.
+You'll find a detailed list of all resources the stack creates for you below.

 - 1x ECS
   - 1x Cluster